yug-prig/Digital-Literacy/README.md

 email communica on
 Folder: task-4-email/
-Module 5: Cybercrime Awareness Case study on cyberbullying Safety measures and preven on Personal reflec on    Folder: task-5-cybercrime/
+Module 5: Cybercrime Awareness Case study on cyberbullying Safety measures and prevenƟ on Personal reflection Folder: casestudy.pdf preven on Personal reflec on    Folder: task-5-cybercrime/
 Conclusion
 This project helped me improve my digital literacy skills, including technical knowledge, communica on, and awareness about online safety.
 It provided hands-on experience with tools and pla orms that are useful in both academic and professional environments.